Coryc3133/Academic_website_code/content/authors/admin/_index.md

 - Visitors
 ---

-Cory Costello is a PhD candidate in psychology at the University of Oregon.
-He is a member of the [Personality and Social Dynamics Lab](https://psdlab.uoregon.edu/) (PI: Sanjay Srivastava).
+Cory Costello is a postdoctoral fellow in the [Emotion and Self-Control Lab](http://selfcontrol.psych.lsa.umich.edu/) (PI: Ethan Kross) at University of Michigan, Department of Psychology.
 His research interests include **Personality** (*who we are*), **Interpersonal Perception** (*what people think about us*), **Reputations** (*what people say and hear about us*), how these are manifest in online environments, and the extent to which they're recoverable from digital footprints.
 He combines survey, experimental, and data scientific methods in pursuit of these interests.
 He is an open science and R enthusiast.
 His methodological interests include social network analysis, predictive modelling / machine learning, text analysis, structural equation modelling, hierarchical linear modelling.